Please read my blog's comment policy here.

 Various browsers have different behaviors, which you can see in action on this test page.

-Update: Custom icons are not scaled IE9 Standards Mode.
+Update: Custom cursors are no longer scaled to 32x32 in IE9 Standards Mode.

 Even more fun if you try to have animated custom cursors.